turingschool/curriculum/source/projects/dinner_dash.markdown

 2. Add the other team members as collaborators
 3. Add your project to Waffle.io
 4. Configure [Hound](https://houndci.com/) for style guide violations
+5. Configure [Skylight](http://docs.skylight.io/getting-started/) to monitor your app's performance
-5. Create issues for user stories
+6. Create issues for user stories
-6. Work on branches and use pull requests to review and merge code
+7. Work on branches and use pull requests to review and merge code

 ## Base Expectations